Glassb3ad/PSO_for_2d_functions/README.md

 ## Does PSO show intelligent behavior?

-There is a conception of intelligence that focuses on system's ability to adapt to different environments.
-Its easy to interpret PSO as a methdod of solving specific task on different environments.
-Different environments here being objective functions with given range.
-PSO itself does not contain any information about how to behave in certain environments.
-Instead it uses methods that ables swarm to reach optimal solution in multitude of environments.
+There is a conception of intelligence that focuses on a system’s ability to adapt to different environments.
+It’s easy to interpret PSO as a method for solving specific tasks in various environments, with different environments here represented by objective functions with given ranges.
+PSO does not inherently contain information on how to behave in different environments.
+Instead, it uses methods that eventually organize the swarm around the optimal solution in a multitude of environments.

-The intelligent behavior is perhaps to be associated with the swarm only, since the behavior of individual particles is not itself intelligent because single particle is unable to adapt to different environments by itself.
+The intelligent behavior is perhaps best associated with the swarm as a whole, since the behavior of individual particles is not inherently intelligent.
+A single particle is unable to adapt to different environments on its own.

+However, intelligence of PSO can be undermined by competing conceptions of intelligence.
+For example, we cannot say that swarm understands or learns the problem it is working with: swarm cannot tell what function F returns for any x.
+This might be in contrast with neural networks which can actually learn functions (they learn which input maps to which output).
+The swarm simply converges to the point where the given function returns the lowest value.

 ## PSO implementation

-The implementation rests heavily on Particle class that provides all methods for controlling particle's state.
-The other heavy lifter is particleSwarmOptimization() function which both updates swarm's state and records its history in order to visualize how swarm searches for solution.
-All the relevant code for PSO can be found from pso.py file.
+The implementation relies heavily on the Particle class, which provides all the methods for controlling a particle’s state.
+Another key component is the particleSwarmOptimization() function, which both updates the swarm's state and records its history to visualize how the swarm searches for a solution.
+All relevant code for PSO can be found in the pso.py file.

 ### particleSwarmOptimization()